 Electrical theory and work practices.
 Safety procedures.
 NEC-compliant installation techniques.
 There’s no doubt that electricians need comprehensive knowledge and skill sets, even for entry-level roles.

-Our Electrician Training online program prepares you for these opportunities.
+Our online Electrician Class Curriculum helps you prepare for these opportunities.
 It explores every essential aspect of electrician work—from grounding to conduits—helping you stand out from the crowd and gain the competencies employers demand.

 Curriculum LessonsLesson 1: Learning at Ashworth

 The goals and values of Ashworth College; time management; creating a realistic weekly and monthly study schedule; the nature and purpose of assessments; how to study effectively to prepare for and take an online examination; developing the skill sets necessary for success in the twenty-first century.

 An overview of potential career paths and professional development available for students who formally develop skills and knowledge related to building construction.
 This lesson includes a summary of math and science concepts important to building professionals as well as applications of modern technologies to the construction workplace.
 The lesson concludes with an overview of general workplace safety practices and applications of personal protection equipment.

 Students will learn the terminology used by electricians related to basic electrical theory, wiring practices and devices.
 This lesson also covers the identification and safe application of hand and power tools required used to complete electrical wiring assignments.
 Coverage includes the application and interpretation of basic test meters and circuit analysis equipment.

 This lesson covers the devices and installation techniques used for the installation of the service entrance and the main service panel.

 A summary of the critical concept of electrical grounding and the practices and materials used to insure proper grounding in new and remodeled structures.
 Students will also learn about how to properly install wiring systems in new and existing buildings.